-Perseveration after brain injury causes repetitive and continuous behaviors, words, or thoughts.
-It occurs due to changes in memory, attention, and cognition after a traumatic brain injury (TBI).
+Perseveration after brain injury can cause someone to continuously repeat actions, words, or thoughts.
+It is thought to occur due to changes in memory, attention, and cognition after a traumatic brain injury (TBI).

 Today’s article will explain the causes and types of perseveration after TBI.
-We’ll also discuss how family members can help their loved ones manage their symptoms.
+We’ll also discuss how family members can help their loved ones manage their behaviors.

 Definition and Causes of Perseveration

-Perseveration is a thought disorder that causes prolonged repetition of a word, phrase, or gesture after they have ceased being appropriate.
+Perseveration is a thought disorder that causes multiple repetitions of a word, phrase, or gesture after they have stopped being appropriate.
 It also involves the inability to shift goals or tasks when required.

-Perseveration after brain injury is caused by damage to the frontal cortex, which helps control a person’s self-awareness and inhibition.
-Without those skills, a person who perseverates finds it hard to inhibit one set of actions and switch to another.
+Perseveration after brain injury is caused by damage to the frontal cortex, which controls a person’s self-awareness and inhibition.
+Without those skills, a person who perseverates finds it difficult to stop a particular action and switch to another.

-Without cognitive flexibility, TBI patients can get stuck on certain thought patterns or activities.
-They are usually unaware of their perseveration and are not able to control it.
-Unfortunately, it can lead to problems within one’s personal or professional lives.
+Without this ability, individuals can become “stuck” on certain thought patterns or activities.
+In these situations, they are unaware of their perseveration and are not able to control it.
+Unfortunately, it can lead to problems within one’s personal or professional life.

 Types of Perseveration